 Door-to-door sales or solicitation in the residence halls is not permitted.
 Resident and student organizations registered with the university may obtain permission to sell merchandise or services in the public areas of the residence halls.
 Such activities must conform to other residence hall policies, standards established by the IU Department of Environmental Health and Safety, and university contracts with private vendors or suppliers.

 K. Fire Equipment & Safety

 - Altering the function of, or tampering with any firefighting equipment, including, but not limited to, exit lights, fire alarms, fire extinguishers, fire hoses, and sprinkler systems is prohibited.
 You and/or your guest will be held financially responsible for any damage done to the residence hall caused by tampering with these systems.

 - Propping fire doors or outside doors of residence halls is prohibited.

 - Unauthorized entry to areas of residence halls, including, but not limited to, balconies, dining halls, offices, roofs, and window ledges, is prohibited.

-- Failing to vacate the residence hall when directed to do so by residence hall staff, emergency staff, or the sounding of a fire/smoke alarm is prohibited.
+- Failing to vacate the residence hall when directed to do so by emergency staff, residence hall staff, or the sounding of a fire/smoke alarm is prohibited.

 - Improper use of kitchen/cooking facilities is prohibited.

-- Throwing items or shining lasers from residence hall windows is prohibited.
+- Shining lasers or throwing items from residence hall windows is prohibited.